ArpanDam/FairGCL/README.md

-# FairGCL
+# GeoGCL
-This code describes the process of FairGCL
+This code describes the process of GeoGCL

 ## Required Packages